mbudnek/google-home-hubitat-community/README.md

 Multiple toggles may be defined for a device type, each has all of the parameters defined for the [On/Off trait](#onoff), as well as the following:

 - Toggle Names: A comma-separated list of names that can be used to control or query this toggle.
 The Google Assistant will accept any of the defined names, but will always respond with the first name in the list.

+### Transport Control

+This trait is used for devices which are able to control media playback such as Music Players.
+It can be controlled by saying things like "Hey Google, pause {device}.", "Hey Google, resume {device}.", "Hey Google, stop {device}.", "Hey Google, next on {device}.", "Hey Google, previous on {device}.".
+It supports the following commands (based on the Hubitat Music Player device capability):

+- Next Command: A device command used to skip to next media item.
+Maps to `nextTrack` by default.
+- Pause Command: A device command used to pause media playback.
+Maps to `pause` by default.
+- Previous Command: A device command used to skip to previous media item.
+Maps to `previousTrack` by default.
+- Resume Command: A device command used to resume media playback.
+Maps to `play` by default.
+- Stop Command: A device command used to stop media playback.
+Maps to `stop` by default.

 ### Volume